hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         # Step 1 --> Classical Minimization
-        # In the case that there is a problem during minimization using a pmemd.cuda, please try to use pmemd only for
+        # If there is a problem during minimization using pmemd.cuda, please try to use pmemd only for
         # the minimization step.
         if ( ! -e ${mini_prefix}.rst7 ) then
         ${amber} -O -i ${mdin_prefix}/sander_min.in -p ${init}.parm7 -c ${init}.rst7 -o ${mini_prefix}.mdout -r ${mini_prefix}.rst7 -inf ${mini_prefix}.mdinfo -ref ${init}.rst7